saloni33/android_documentation/README.md

    notificationManager.notify(notificationId, repliedNotification);
   ```

-&nbsp; &nbsp;&nbsp; &nbsp; When working with this new notification, use the context that's passed to the receiver's onReceive() method.
-You &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; should also append the reply to the bottom of the notification by calling setRemoteInputHistory().
+&nbsp; &nbsp;&nbsp; &nbsp; When working with this new notification, use the context that's passed to the receiver's [onReceive()](https://developer.android.com/reference/android/content/BroadcastReceiver#onReceive(android.content.Context,%20android.content.Intent)) method.
+You &nbsp; &nbsp; &nbsp; &nbsp; should also append the reply to the bottom of the notification by calling [setRemoteInputHistory()](https://developer.android.com/reference/android/app/Notification.Builder#setRemoteInputHistory(java.lang.CharSequence[])).

 - Add a progress bar <br/>
 You can also include a progress bar in a notification to show the progress of the ongoing operation.
 Example - <br/>
 The progress bar supports two modes to represent progress: determinate, and indeterminate.
-To set the determinate form of the progress you can use setProgress(max, progress, false).
+To set the determinate form of the progress you can use [setProgress(max, progress, false)](https://developer.android.com/reference/androidx/core/app/NotificationCompat.Builder#setProgress(int,%20int,%20boolean)).
 The first parameter “max” is the complete value of the process and the second parameter “progress” shows how much action is completed.
 The last parameter “false” shows that it is a determinate progress bar.

   ```
     NotificationManagerCompat notificationManager = NotificationManagerCompat.from(this);